Smart property investors use all the legal tax rules to minimize their cash flow leakage and maximise their deductions.

 - Fees for a valuation required for loan approval

-- Lender’s mortgage insurance billed to the borrower
+- The lender’s mortgage insurance billed to the borrower